Telephony: IP telephony

 The field of technology available for telephony has broadened with the advent of new communication technologies.
 Telephony now includes the technologies of Internet services and mobile communication, including video conferencing.

 The new technologies based on Internet Protocol (IP) concepts are often referred to separately as voice over IP (VoIP) telephony, also commonly referred to as IP telephony or Internet telephony.
 Unlike traditional phone service, IP telephony service is relatively unregulated by government.
 In the United States, the Federal Communications Commission (FCC) regulates phone-to-phone connections, but says they do not plan to regulate connections between a phone user and an IP telephony service provider.

 A specialization of digital telephony, Internet Protocol (IP) telephony involves the application of digital networking technology that was the foundation to the Internet to create, transmit, and receive telecommunications sessions over computer networks.
 Internet telephony is commonly known as voice over Internet Protocol (VoIP), reflecting the principle, but it has been referred with many other terms.
 VoIP has proven to be a disruptive technology that is rapidly replacing traditional telephone infrastructure technologies.
 As of January 2005, up to 10% of telephone subscribers in Japan and South Korea have switched to this digital telephone service.
 A January 2005 Newsweek article suggested that Internet telephony may be "the next big thing".
 As of 2006, many VoIP companies offer service to consumers and businesses.

+A significant advancement in mobile telephony has been the integration of IP technologies into mobile networks, notably through Voice over LTE (VoLTE) and Voice over 5G (Vo5G).
+These technologies enable voice calls to be transmitted over the same IP-based infrastructure used for data services, offering improved call quality and faster connections compared to traditional circuit-switched networks.
+VoLTE and Vo5G are becoming the standard for mobile voice communication in many regions, as mobile operators transition to all-IP networks.

 IP telephony uses an Internet connection and hardware IP phones, analog telephone adapters, or softphone computer applications to transmit conversations encoded as data packets.
-In addition to replacing plain old telephone service (POTS), IP telephony services compete with mobile phone services by offering free or lower cost connections via WiFi hotspots.
-VoIP is also used on private networks which may or may not have a connection to the global telephone network.
+While one of the most common and cost-effective uses of IP telephony is through connections over WiFi hotspots, it is also employed on private networks and over other types of Internet connections, which may or may not have a direct link to the global telephone network.